 First a rundown of what went into these tests.
 Readers not interested in technical details should feel free to skip ahead to the results.
 All of the tests cover sixteen week intervals ending between January 1, 2000 and the end of last week.
 The omission of data prior to 2000 is because the economic and financial environment has changed to the extent of making it less relevant and possibly counterproductive in foreshadowing what’s ahead.
 I chose sixteen week intervals as a general reflection of what’s apt to be felt by most investors.
 Even a long term investor about to make a substantial portfolio withdrawal usually has a few weeks discretion over timing, but may be hard pressed to wait a year.
 It’s a bit longer than a calendar quarter and long enough to minimize the effect of noisy fluctuations.
 The assets put to the test are short term treasuries, long term treasuries, stocks, copper, gold, silver and platinum.
 The significance of these choices will become apparent.

 A word about units.
-This a big deal to me because such tests are routinely run by sophisticated analysts who completely disregard their significance.
+Units are a big deal because they’re usually ignored … such tests are routinely run by sophisticated analysts who completely disregard their significance.
 I’m using US dollars as the unit of account for this analysis.
 Anyone who tries to tell you that the volatility of Asset X is Y at some frequency over some time interval is not telling you the truth.
 They’re assuming that their unit of account has no volatility of its own … and presenting zero evidence for the assumption.
 It is possible for example that a sufficiently broad mix of assets has virtually zero real volatility, yet if measured in a unit that has volatility itself will appear volatile.
 Minimizing volatility relative to US dollars is not the same as minimizing volatility period, and we won’t skip over that fact here at Financology.
 The dollar is an asset too, and its own fluctuations are merely obscured by measuring its value with itself.

 We’ve also constrained the allocation to short term treasuries to zero for this analysis.
 This is because they are tightly tethered to US dollars and have by far the lowest volatility – as measured in US dollars – and without this constraint the volatile minimization algorithm will simply default to 100% short term treasuries.
 An investor can scale the resulting volatility results to virtually any level simply by varying the allocation to short term treasuries while holding the proportions of the other asset classes constant.